kevkevinpal/attackathon/README.md

 ## Task

 In this attackathon, your task will be to write a program that performs a [channel jamming attack](https://bitcoinops.org/en/topics/channel-jamming-attacks/) against a test lightning network.
-You will be required to write a program that performs a jamming attack against a node in the test network.

 Your goal is to **completely jam a routing node for an hour.**

 Your program should:
 - Accept the public key of the node being attacked as a parameter.